The Best Financial Literacy Books 2019

 This brutal honesty is exactly what makes Ramsey’s work to be one of the best financel literacy books to read.

 Jen Sincero: You Are a Badass at Making Money

 If you want to understand finances but do not want to be bored to tears reading an entire finance book, then this book is certainly the one for you.

 This will make you chuckle or roll your eyes as you will likely be recognizing your own bad spending habits.

-This book is actually based on Sincero’s own life experience.
+This book is actually financial literacy and based on Sincero’s own life experience.
 In the past, she had many unhealthy habits that were slowly chipping away at her budget.

 Still, throughout time, she learned how to take control over those habits – therefore allowing her budget to grow.